 If this happens to you, it means your legs are not getting enough blood, especially when you walk.
 Pain at rest and ulcers are advanced signs of PAD.

 According to Dr. Ramaiah, this is a sign that you should see a vascular specialist to make sure the blood supply to your legs is in the normal ranges.
-Tests may include an ultrasound and taking the blood pressure in your legs.
+Tests may include an ultrasound and checking the blood pressure in your legs.

 2. Your legs are swollen, aching and discolored, and develop ulcers or wounds.